 It’s almost mind-boggling how remarkably well the Amangani resort creators have managed to capture the essence of the American West with such an Asian-inspired zen flair in the resort suites.
 Featuring the largest floor-to-ceiling and almost wall-length windows that open up to the wild and remote mountain scenery, each suite is a peaceful haven contrasting but still working together with the natural surroundings.
 Not only are the suites fantastically spacious, but each also comes with a large terrace or balcony.
 Even the deep-soaking tubs are nestled next to a window – it truly is all about the views here.
 While the interiors are minimal, each piece serves a purpose, creating harmony.

 Unlike many of the newer additions to the Jackson Hole hospitality scene, Wort Hotel isn’t just Western-inspired – all rooms and suites are full-blown Western country.
-And while more often than not in most places this would cross a line into tacky territory, Wort Hotel keeps it perfectly in-line with, well… how it’s supposed to be here!
 It’s not just about the looks – the quality follows suit; heavy wooden furnishings feel sturdy and indestructible and the leather finish exudes true American craftsmanship.
 What Wort Hotel lacks in resort-style amenities, it makes up in authenticity and comfort and genuinely heartfelt service.

 Teton Mountain Lodge